fluid-project/infusion-docs/src/documents/tutorial-gettingStartedWithInfusion/SetUpYourEnvironment.md

     * js
         * infusion

-Add Infusion
+## Add Infusion ##

 A lot of the functionality of our component will be driven by Infusion code, so we'll need to add these dependencies to our component.

-* Download the [latest release of Fluid Infusion](http://fluidproject.org/products/infusion/download-infusion/) and unzip it.
+* Download the [latest release of Fluid Infusion](https://github.com/fluid-project/infusion/releases/) and unzip it.
-* Copy the contents of the src/framework/fss/ into our shared/css/fss directory.
+* Follow the instructions in the [Readme file](https://github.com/fluid-project/infusion/blob/master/README.md) to [create your Infusion package](https://github.com/fluid-project/infusion/blob/master/README.md#how-do-i-create-an-infusion-package).
 * Copy the infusion-all.js file into js/infusion